Strong garden arches for people serious about their gardens!

 - trellis sides – so best for plants with strong canes like rose, bougainvillea, etc.

-- unpainted galv frame or powder coated
+- either unpainted galv frame or powder coated in a standard Colourbond colour.

 Are Farmweld garden arches different to other arches on the market?